-- 1. Meaning there is a single subsidised price with no restrictions on consumption. - 2.
-Catch phrase for other communicable diseases that are not prevalent enough to be categorised on their own. - 3.
+- 1. Catch phrase for other communicable diseases that are not prevalent enough to be categorised on their own. - 2.
 Tin Hinane El Kadi, Peer reviewer, London School of Economics, 15 June 2020.
-After independence Algeria's industrial policy was based on an import substitution industrialisation (ISI) strategy and focused on the promotion of unbalanced growth, favouring heavy manufacturing over agriculture and investment over consumption. - 4.
+After independence Algeria's industrial policy was based on an import substitution industrialisation (ISI) strategy and focused on the promotion of unbalanced growth, favouring heavy manufacturing over agriculture and investment over consumption. - 3.
+Tin Hinane El Kadi, Peer reviewer, London School of Economics, 15 June 2020. - 4.
 Tin Hinane El Kadi, Peer reviewer, London School of Economics, 15 June 2020. - 5.
 Tin Hinane El Kadi, Peer reviewer, London School of Economics, 15 June 2020. - 6.
-Tin Hinane El Kadi, Peer reviewer, London School of Economics, 15 June 2020. - 7.
 Bouteflika had, in 2016, engineered a constitutional amendment that limits presidential terms to two, but since it was not retroactive it allowed him to stand for a fifth term.